A Surrogate-Assisted Uncertainty-Aware Bayesian Validation Framework and its Application to Coupling Free Flow and Porous-Medium Flow: Benchmark scenario

 We incorporate the errors discussed above in the Markov Chain Monte Carlo (MCMC) simulation method to approximate the posterior distribution \cite{robert2013monte,liu2008monte}, used in the calibration stage.
 We directly sum up all the covariance matrices of errors to obtain the likelihood calculations' total covariance matrix.
 Here, we assume that all these errors follow a normal distribution and are independent of each other.

-\subsection{System Response Quantities}
+\subsection{System response quantities}

 A fundamental ingredient of each benchmark is the definition of so-called system response quantities (SRQs).
 These quantities define the prescribed output from the reference/experimental data as well as from the computational models that are compared in terms of the validation metric.
 The SRQs can be either local or global quantities.
 While the former can take quantities within the solution domain on the PDEs, such as dependent variables of the PDEs, the latter represents integral quantities or net flux out of a system.
-As part of model validation, we seek to compare system responses generated by different coupling concepts with the ones from the pore-scale resolved model~(\Cref{sec:porescale}). \Cref{fig:data-extraction-points} shows the data extraction points for the velocity field (left) and the pressure (right).
+As part of model validation, we seek to compare system responses generated by different coupling concepts with the ones from the pore-scale resolved model~(Section~\ref{sec:porescale}).
+Figure~\ref{fig:data-extraction-points} shows the data extraction points for the velocity field (top) and the pressure (bottom).
+Since less variability is expected for pressure values, we have selected fewer extraction points for pressure responses.
 We train the surrogate models for all computational models based on the simulation results for the marked points.
 The points colored in blue and red provide the corresponding data for the calibration and validation steps, respectively.

 The pore-scale resolved simulation results contain both macroscopic and microscopic details of the flow field.
 The latter become visible as oscillations of the pore-scale solutions in the porous medium.
 To make numerical simulation results comparable we need to average them at the pore and REV scale.
-We consider volume averaging, where the averaged velocity field at a given point $\vec x_0 \in \Omega$ is obtained as \begin{linenomath*}
+We consider volume averaging, where the averaged velocity field at a given point $\vec x_0 \in \Omega$ is obtained as

-\end{linenomath*} where $V(\vec x_0)$ is the representative elementary volume corresponding to $\vec x_0$ and $V_\text{f}(\vec x_0)$ is its fluid part.
+where $V(\vec x_0)$ is the representative elementary volume corresponding to $\vec x_0$ and $V_\text{f}(\vec x_0)$ is its fluid part.
 The representative elementary volume $V(\vec x_0)$ has the same size as the periodicity cell $ Y^\ell$.
 Moreover, also the simulation results in the free-flow region need to be averaged correspondingly such that the interpretation of the SRQs is the same in all cases.

-\section{Application of the Bayesian Framework}
+\section{Application of the Bayesian framework}